 - 1. A summary of the information provided by the classification study, including, or incorporated by reference, maps of the identified mineral deposits as provided by the State Geologist; and a discussion of state policy as it pertains to mineral resources. - 2.
-Statements of policy as required in Section 2762-(a) of SMARA. - 3.
+Statements of policy as required in Section 2762(a) of SMARA. - 3.
 Implementation measures that: - a.
 Discuss the location of identified mineral deposits and distinguish within those areas between resources which are designated for conservation and those which may be permitted for future extraction. - b.
 Provide appropriate maps to clearly define the extent of identified mineral deposits, including those resources designated for conservation and those, which may be permitted for future extraction. - c.
 Include at least one of the following: - i.
 Adopt appropriate zoning that identifies the presence of identified mineral deposits and restricts the encroachment of incompatible land uses in those resource areas that are to be conserved. - ii.
 Require that a notice describing the presence of identified mineral deposits be recorded on property titles within the affected area. - iii.
 Impose conditions of approval upon incompatible land uses in and around areas, which contain identified mineral deposits, in order to mitigate any significant land use conflicts.

 Policies regarding the conservation and development of classified mineral deposits, in accordance with the above requirements, are contained in the OCMP.
-As discussed earlier, tThe CCRMP restricts sand and gravel removal extraction of material within the Cache Creek channel to those activities, which: maintain flood flow capacity; control, protect existing structures, infrastructure, and/or farmland; minimizeprevent bank erosion; or contribute to channel stabilization implement the Channel Form Template (described further below); enhance creek stability; establish riparian vegetation; and/or result in recreation and open space uses consistent with the Parkway Plan.
-In addition, in-channel aggregate extraction is limited to the average annual amount deposited since the last prior year of removal during the previous year.
-Those aggregate resources remaining within the channel will be conserved and maintained, with Open Space zoning to restrict the encroachment of incompatible uses.
+The CCRMP restricts extraction of material within the Cache Creek channel to those activities, which maintain flood flow capacity; protect existing structures, infrastructure, and/or farmland; minimize bank erosion; implement the Channel Form Template (described further below); enhance creek stability; establish riparian vegetation; and/or result in recreation and open space uses consistent with the Parkway Plan.
+In addition, in-channel aggregate extraction is limited to the average annual amount deposited since the last prior year of removal.
+Those aggregate resources remaining within the channel will be conserved and maintained with Open Space zoning to restrict the encroachment of incompatible uses.

-Prior to adoption of the CCRMP, review and comment by the State Mining and Geology Board wasis required, as stated in Section 2762-(a) of SMARA.
-Any future proposed amendments to the CCRMP and its policies must also be sent to the State Mining and Geology Board for review and comment, prior to their adoption, to ensure that the above requirements are being met.
-Similarly, if the channel maintenance activities under the CCRMP are determined to be subject to SMARA, then Section 2774.3 of SMARA requires that the in channel mining and reclamation ordinances also be reviewed by the State Mining and Geology Board, and certified as being in accordance with State policy.
+Prior to adoption of the CCRMP, review and comment by the State Mining and Geology Board was required, as stated in Section 2762(a) of SMARA.
+Future amendments to the CCRMP and its policies must also be sent to the State Mining and Geology Board for review and comment, prior to their adoption, to ensure that the above requirements are being met.